Iranian Arabs

-Iranian Arabs (عرب إيران ʿArab-e Īrān; عربهای ايران Arabhā-ye Irān) are the citizens of Iran who are ethnically Arab.
-In 2008, their population stood at about 1.6 million people.
+Iranian Arabs (عرب إيران ʿArabu Īrān; عربهای ايران Arabhā-ye Irān) are the citizens of Iran who are ethnically Arab.
+As of August 2026, their population stands at an estimated 4 million people.
 They are primarily concentrated in the Khuzestan province.

 Overview

 The presence of Arabs in Iran dates back to the 7th-8th centuries AD, where under the Sasanian Empire, Mesopotamian Arabs were an important segment of the empire's population along and west of the lower Euphrates river in southern Iraq and between the Tigris and Euphrates in northern Iraq.
 This stretch included Arvand Rud, which meets at the current Iran–Iraq border, down to its mouth, where it discharges into the Persian Gulf.
 The Arabs of the Sasanian empire included nomads, semi-nomads, peasants, and townsmen.
 Some Arabs followed polytheistic religions, and a few adopted Judaism, but most appear to be Christians.

+Additionally, Arabs have had a continuous presence in Iran since ancient times, long before the 7th century AD.

 The historian and Iranologist Elton L. Daniel explains that for centuries, Iranian rulers maintained contacts with Arabs outside their borders, dealt with Arab subjects and client states such as those of the Lakhmids and Himyarites, and settled Arab tribesmen in various parts of the Iranian Plateau.
 The Arab expedition to Iran began before the Muslim conquests and continued with joint exertions of the civilized Arabs (ahl al-madar) and desert Arabs (ahl al-wabar).

 According to the Minorities at Risk Project 2001, about 40 percent of Arabs are unskilled workers living in urban areas.
 The Arabs in the rural areas are primarily farmers and fishermen.
 The Arabs living along the Persian Gulf coastal plains are mostly pastoral nomads.
 Tribal loyalties are strong among rural Arabs, but also influence urban areas, impacting Arab socialization and politicization.

 Multiple human rights groups, including Minority Rights Group International and Unrepresented Nations and Peoples Organization, have listed the population of Arab citizens in Khuzestan between 4-7 million.
+Moreover, Ahwazi rights groups estimate the Arab population of Iran to be over 10% of the general population (12 million people).